Vedettes de Paris, an operator of tourist boats on the Seine, appointed Actemium Marine to upgrade its fleet of five vessels to use electric engines.

 But the installation of an onboard electrical power plant to allow zero-emissions navigation of the Seine presented another challenge: the need to match the customer’s business model based on ten 75-minute journeys per vessel per day.

-As Bruno Libert explains, “Knowing that each craft takes around twenty minutes to disembark and embark its passengers, we decided to implement a rapid charging system, which allowed us to optimise the size of battery bank on board.”
+As Bruno Libert explains, “Knowing that each craft takes around twenty minutes to disembark and embark its passengers, a rapid charging system has been implemented, which allowed us to optimise the size of battery bank on board.”

 For help with sizing the battery banks, Actemium Marine made use of technical and regulatory transformation and integration studies carried out by the naval design studio Ship‑ST.